wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.en.md

     What problem(s) did you encounter with this conversion?
     Considering the error presented, justify the number of BUFR files produced.

+??? success "Click to reveal answer"

+    To convert the SYNOP message to BUFR format, use the following command:

+    ```bash
+    synop2bufr data transform --metadata station_list_incorrect.csv --output-dir ./ --year 2024 --month 09 message.txt
+    ```

+    One of the station TSIs (`15015`) has no corresponding metadata in the station-list, which will prohibit synop2bufr from accessing additional necessary metadata to convert the first SYNOP report to BUFR.

+    You will see the following warning:

+    - `[WARNING] Station 15015 not found in station file`

+    You can see the number of BUFR files produced by running the following command:

+    ```bash
+    ls -l *.bufr4
+    ```

+    There are 3 SYNOP reports in message.txt but only 2 BUFR files have been produced.
+This is because one of the SYNOP reports lacked the necessary metadata as mentioned above.

 ## Conclusion